oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-14.1.2/README.md

       -Drewrite.recipeArtifactCoordinates=com.oracle.weblogic.rewrite:rewrite-weblogic:LATEST \
       -Drewrite.activeRecipes=com.oracle.weblogic.rewrite.UpgradeTo1412,org.openrewrite.java.migrate.UpgradeToJava21
     ```
+**Note** that this command updates the application to use Java 21.
+If you want to upgrade to Java 17 instead, replace `UpgradeToJava21` with `UpgradeToJava17`.

-This command applies the following recipes:
+The command applies the following recipes:

 - `com.oracle.weblogic.rewrite.UpgradeTo1412`
 - `org.openrewrite.java.migrate.UpgradeToJava21`